 - 2 t cinnamon

-To make the syrup.
-Set heat to medium low and add corn syrup to a heavy bottomed pot.
+- To make the syrup.
+Set heat to medium-low and add corn syrup to a heavy bottomed pot.
 Cut up butter into large chunks and add to the corn syrup.
 Stir in the cinnamon.
-Cook over low simmer for exactly 10 minutes.
+Cook over a low simmer for exactly 10 minutes.
 Stir the mixture constantly.
 Remove from heat and keep warm.
 You can not reheat the syrup.

 If mornings aren’t your favorite either, here are some suggestions from Domino for frenzy free mornings, they’ve even included a recipe for a delicious topping for your oatmeal or yogurt in the mornings.